 COME ALONG WITH US DEAR STEP-FARMOR CAROLINE

 Farmor is one’s Norwegian paternal grandmother.
 Usually, a step-farmor would come after one’s farmor, but we can be flexible.
 Although the couple had no issue, Caroline is ours, so she has us.
 Granddad did not shy of remembering her in his memoirs.
 She impacted his life.
 Granny, Margaret Naysmith Alexander (1891-1979), was confidently inclusive to allow it.
 Granny’s attitude hints to a nuance that reflection can bear out.

 Just a few generations ago, blended families were ever so common and driven by early death.
 Today it is more likely due to divorce, with feelings of jealousy and fears of divided loyalty.
 Bereaved families of yesteryear were apt to be grateful to step-parents who allowed fathers to work and/or shielded mothers from poverty – “that’s life”.

 In our family, Granny honored her step-father Dugald Buchanan Mitchell.
 In no way did she diminish her deceased Dad, when she second-forenamed her son Buchanan.
 Then too, Granddad appreciated his step-Mom, Alette, without upstaging his mother, Berith.
 All Good.

-Matt and Caroline’s married life was short, but they would have had a joyous family Easter celebration in 1905 at their Moland Lutheran Church.4 That census told us they were still in town.
+Matt and Caroline’s married life was short.
+Still, they would have celebrated a most joyous family Easter in 1905 at their Moland Lutheran Church.4 That year’s census told us they were still in town.
 We shall leave them on that happy note.

 1 The Hemmingsen Family Collection including “John O Hemmingsen / Mary Margaret Hemmingsen (Dickson)” authored 1999 by John Oliver Hemmingsen.
 All materials posthumously published here are copyright © Marilee Wein 2018-2019.
 All rights reserved.